benshimonz/V1/README.md

 Optional relationship constraints are listed in red curly brackets above the path's line.
 The brackets may list:

-- Allowed relationship types - e.g {SMS, call}
+- Allowed relationship types - e.g. {SMS, call}
 - Constraints on the number of relationships of each allowed type - e.g. {call < 2, SMS = 2}
-- Constraints on the number of relationships of each allowed type in each directiopn - e.g. {→ call = 2, ← call = 1}
+- Constraints on the number of relationships of each allowed type in each direction - e.g. {→ call = 2, ← call = 1}
 - Disallowed relationships types constraints - e.g. {call = 0}

-Optional entity constraints are listed in red curly brackets belove the path's line.
+Optional entity constraints are listed in red curly brackets below the path's line.
 The brackets may list:

 - Allowed entity types - e.g. {phone}
 - Constraint on the number of entities of each allowed type - e.g. {phone < 1}